Parul1606/Community-Connect-Hub/README.md

 ## Usage
 - Visit `http://localhost:3000` to access the frontend of the application.
 - Use the navigation bar to explore different sections such as Donate, Membership, Visualizations, and Poverty Predictions.
-- Admin users can manage NGO listings and view donation statistics.

 ## Contributing
 We welcome contributions from the community!
 Here’s how you can help: